ImperialCollegeLondon/virtual_rainforest_snakemake_template/README.md

-# virtual_rainforest_snakemake_template
+# Virtual Rainforest Snakemake template

-A template repository for running Virtual Rainforest analyses using Snakemake
+A template repository for running Virtual Rainforest analyses using Snakemake.